 The engine oil is marked with the tracer by hydrogen-deuterium exchange in the hydrocarbons of the oil.
 Within five days, an exchange of approximately 70 percent of the hydrogen atoms is achieved in an optimized two-stage process in the pressure reactor.
 Depending on the measurement accuracy required by the customer, up to 15 percent of the engine lubricating oil can be replaced by deuterated oil without significantly affecting the properties.

-This device for high-precision online measurement of lubricating oil consumption is ideally suited for original equipment manufacturers in the automotive and large engine sectors as well as suppliers of test bench systems.
+This device for high-precision online measurement of lubricating oil consumption is ideally suited for original equipment manufacturers in the automotive and large engine sectors as well as suppliers of test bed systems.
 Offering lube oil consumption measurement via the deuterium method is also a service for existing LEC customers (including deuteration of custom engine oil).